 The Role of the College of Licensed Practical Nurses of Alberta

 CLPNA exists to protect Alberta healthcare users.
 Our first responsibility is to the public.
-We regulate the profession of Licensed Practical Nursing, setting and maintaining standards to ensure the public receives safe, competent, and ethical healthcare services.
+We regulate the profession of Licensed Practical Nurses, setting and maintaining standards to ensure the public receives safe, competent, and ethical healthcare services.
 Our focus and commitment to public protection underpins everything we do.

 Albertans can be confident Licensed Practical Nurses are regulated through CLPNA’s enactment of government legislation.